kevinquinnw/hackerrank-python-solutions/README.md

 # hackerrank-python-solutions
 All my solutions for Hacker Rank Python.
-Practicing clean, efficient code.
+Practicing everyday with Python.

 # Goal
-On my quest to come a better programmer, I wanted to see how many Hacker Rank solutions I could come up with for Python and see what I was made of.
+On my quest to come a better programmer, I wanted to see how many Hacker Rank solutions I could come up with for Python and to explain the solution.
+I thought this would be a great way to introduce myself to new code and revisit things I already know.

-# Explanation
+# Email for Help
-If anyone finds this repository and wants it explained don't be afraid to email me at kevinquinnw@gmail.com
+I'd love to help if anyone is confused.
+Email me at kevinquinnw@gmail.com